aadimangla/aadimangla/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on being an entrepreneur
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning react
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on full stack development and machine learning projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about full stack development and machine learning
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He, his, him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I hate to code but addicted to 'BUILD SUCCESSFUL'

 <h4 align="center">Visitor's count :eyes:</h4>